-By mixing a pulse of x-rays with a pulse of lower frequency optical light waves, a team of scientists at the Berkley Lab were able to measure the optical manipulation of chemical bonds at the atomic scale.
+By mixing a pulse of x-rays with a pulse of lower-frequency optical light waves, a team of scientists at the Berkley Lab was able to measure the optical manipulation of chemical bonds at the atomic scale.

 Light changes matter in ways that shape our world.
 Photons trigger changes in proteins in the eye to enable vision; sunlight splits water into hydrogen and oxygen and creates chemicals through photosynthesis; light causes electrons to flow in the semiconductors that make up solar cells; and new devices for consumers, industry, and medicine operate with photons instead of electrons.
 But directly measuring how light manipulates matter on the atomic scale has never been possible, until now.

 An international team of scientists led by Thornton Glover of the U.S. Department of Energy’s Lawrence Berkeley National Laboratory (Berkeley Lab) used the Linac Coherent Light Source (LCLS) at the SLAC National Accelerator Laboratory to mix a pulse of superbright x-rays with a pulse of lower frequency, “optical” light from an ordinary laser.
 By aiming the combined pulses at a diamond sample, the team was able to measure the optical manipulation of chemical bonds in the crystal directly, on the scale of individual atoms.

 The researchers report their work in the August 30, 2012 issue of the journal Nature.

 X-ray and optical wave-mixing is an x-ray diffraction technique similar to that long used in solving the structures of proteins and other biological molecules in crystalline form.
 But in contrast to conventional diffraction, wave mixing selectively probes how light reshapes the distribution of charge in a material.
 It does this by imposing a distinction between x‑rays scattered from optically perturbed charge and x‑rays scattered from unperturbed charge.